jamespmernin/Rails-Ninja/README.md

 end
 ```

-Check the `senseis_controller.rb` file in this repository when you either get stuck or think that you've completed it.

 ## GET SERVED
 Make sure everything is saved and launch your rails server with `rails s`.
 Visit the following: